 - 2 tablespoons sugar

-- Process the biscuits and the amaretti in a food processor.
+- Crust: Process the biscuits and the amaretti in a food processor.
+Alternatively, place them in a freezer bag and crush them with a rolling pin.
 Add the melted butter and combine well.
-Press this mixture onto the bottom of a buttered 18 cm/7 inch springform.
+Press this mixture onto the bottom of a buttered 18 cm/7-inch springform.
 Place in the fridge until you are finished with making the filling.

-- In the meantime whip the double cream.
-Finely chop 2 or 3 of the apricots.
+- In the meantime, finely chop 2 or 3 of the apricots.

 - Filling: Whip the cream.
 Beat the cream cheese until smooth.
 Carefully fold in the whipped cream.
 Add 3-4 tablespoons of the whipped cream mixture to the chocolate and stir well.
 At low speed, beat the white chocolate into the cream mixture.
 Continue beating until soft peaks form.Fold in the chopped apricots and distribute this mixture onto the base of the cheesecake.
 Level.

 - Slice the rest of the apricots (or as many as necessary) and arrange them on top of the cake.

 - Mix the potato starch and the sugar.
 Whisk in a few tablespoons of the water until the mixture is smooth.
 Bring the rest of the water to a boil (in a small saucepan).
 Whisk in the starch mixture and let bubble once while whisking continuously.